tomczubat/nba_analysis/README.md

 # Project Summary
 This project describes how to implement a medallion lakehouse architecture in Microsoft Fabric.
 The Medallion architecture consists of three layers: Bronze Layer (the Raw Data Layer), Silver Layer (validated), and Gold Layer (enriched).
 Each layer has a specific purpose and is designed to support efficient data governance and performance.

--Created Lakehouse
+-  Lakehouse Creation
--Data Ingestion.
+- Data Ingestion.
--Silver Data Transformation.
+- Silver Data Transformation.
--Gold Data Transformation.
+- Gold Data Transformation.
--Data Modelling.
+- Data Modelling.
--Data Visualization in Power BI Service.
+- Data Visualization in Power BI Service.

 This project uses the dataset